 When this problem occurs, open the folder using File > Open folder and select the downloaded portal content folder to open before you try to preview again.

 The autocomplete capability in the VS Code extension shows the current context being edited, and the relevant autocomplete elements through IntelliSense.

-The following limitations currently apply to the Power Platform VS Code Extension:
+The following limitations currently apply to the Power Platform Tools for portals: